-Recent Reports Detail How Quickly Universities Adopted Online Learning.
+Recent reports have detailed how quickly universities have adopted online learning.
 University and student participation in online education is at an all-time high, according to Babson Survey Research Group.
 Even some of the largest and most prestigious universities now offer degrees online.
-Despite its growing popularity, online education is still relatively new, and is completely unaware of by many students and academics.
+Despite its growing popularity, online education is still relatively new and is completely unknown to many students and academics.

-Online courses are intense and can consume a lot of your time, especially since many of you are trying to balance school, work, and family.
-Some tests may be scheduled, starting from the moment you start taking the test, while others may allow you to complete them within a few days.
+Online coursesare intense and can consume a lot of your time, especially since many of you are trying to balance school, work, and family.
+Some tests may be scheduled starting from the moment you start taking the test, while others may allow you to complete them within a few days.
 Although some schools have started to reopen, others have remained closed and millions of students continue to learn remotely to some extent.
-As an online student, it's important to feel comfortable interacting with others at a distance, as you won't have the same face-to-face contact as a student learning on campus.
+As an online student, it's important to feel comfortable interacting with others at a distance since you won't have the same face-to-face contact as a student learning on campus.

 This means that the online learning environment ensures access to diverse knowledge, knowledge and practices, and comprises a wide network of professionals in a variety of industries.
 Children learn much more than reading and math when they go to school in person; they also learn fundamental social and emotional skills that will lead to adulthood.
 One child can work at a desk in a bedroom while another can use a table in the dining room for online classes.
 In fact, many employers now recognize that studying online (and part-time) requires a great deal of dedication and commitment.